Skip to main content

 10 mentions Positive Neutral Negative

-The music is generally praised for its atmosphere-setting, uniqueness, and quality, contributing significantly to the game's mood and tone.
-While some find it memorable and well-crafted, others see it as suitable but not standout.
-Overall, the soundtrack is a strong positive aspect that enhances the game's immersive experience.
+The music is generally praised for enhancing the atmosphere with a suitable, enchanting, and well-crafted soundtrack that complements the visuals and tone.
+While some find it memorable and a highlight of the game, others feel it remains unremarkable but never intrusive.
+Overall, the soundtrack is considered a strong point that adds to the game's unique and immersive experience.

 • “The atmosphere, the writing, the voice acting, the music - this game nails it.”